-Throughout 2019/20, the Transformation Board, chaired by the Transformation Director and attended by Chief Officers, programme managers and representatives from across the force and PCC meet monthly to review progress and agree priorities and actions on the key transformation project areas.
+Throughout 2020/21, the Change and Transformation Board, attended by chief officers, programme managers and representatives from across the force and PCC, meet monthly to review progress and agree priorities and actions on the key transformation project areas.
 It oversees the delivery of appropriate outcomes to achieve strategic objectives and to monitor the benefits realisation.
 The realised benefits from the transformation programme in terms of efficiency and the generation of savings are being monitored as the work develops, as they form a significant proportion of the financial savings targets within the Medium Term Financial Plan and are critical to the future financial sustainability and efficiency of the force.